Transversely projective structures on smooth foliations on surfaces: Introduction

 \section{Introduction}

-In \cite{biswas2024holomorphic}, Biswas and Sorin employed a dimension counting argument to establish that a sufficiently general smooth foliation on the product of elliptic curves does not admit a transversely projective structure.
+In \cite{biswas2024holomorphic}, Biswas and Dumitrescu employed a dimension counting argument to establish that a sufficiently general smooth foliation on the product of elliptic curves does not admit a transversely projective structure.
 Inspired by their work, our pourpose here is to describe all smooth holomorphic foliations on compact complex surfaces which do not admit a transversely projective structure.

-Naturally, we build on Brunella's classification of smooth foliation on compact complex surfaces.
-According to \cite{brunella-97-MR1474805}, if $X$ is a compact Kähler surface and $\F$ is a smooth foliation on it then $\F$ is a fibration, or $\F$ is transverse to the fibers of a $\mathbb P^1$-bundle, \ie $\F$ is a Riccati foliation, or $\F$ is transverse to the general fiber of an elliptic fibration, \ie $\F$ is a turbulent foliation, or $\F$ is a linear foliation on a complex torus, or $\F$ is a transversely hyperbolic foliation with dense leaves.
-Moreover, if $X$ is a non-Kähler compact surface carrying a smooth foliation $\F$ then $X$ is a Hopf surface or an Inoue surface and $\F$ is any foliation on them.
+Naturally, we build on Brunella's classification of smooth foliations on compact complex surfaces.
+According to \cite{zbMATH01088813}, if $X$ is a compact K\"ahler surface and $\F$ is a smooth foliation on it then $\F$ is a fibration, or $\F$ is transverse to the fibers of a $\mathbb{P}^1$-bundle, \ie $\F$ is a Riccati foliation, or $\F$ is transverse to the general fiber of an elliptic fibration, \ie $\F$ is a turbulent foliation, or $\F$ is a linear foliation on a complex torus, or $\F$ is a transversely hyperbolic foliation with dense leaves.
+Moreover, if $X$ is a non-K\"ahler compact surface carrying a smooth foliation $\F$ then $X$ is a Hopf surface or an Inoue surface and $\F$ is any foliation on them.

 A careful look at Brunella's list just present reveals that besides fibrations, turbulent foliation, and foliations on Hopf surfaces, every other smooth foliation on a compact complex surface admit a natural transversely projective structure.